redFrik/udk09-Bits_and_Pieces/udk130613/README.md

 //--ssh on my rpi
 -----------------
 * now try to connect to my Raspberry Pi that is connected to my home router in my house. the details are (temporarily for today only) `ssh pi@92.229.62.95` and password `raspberry`. note: i will remove this after this seminar so it will only work in class.
-* when logged in type `users` to see which users are logged in. probably many pi users as we all use the same name
+* when logged in type `users` to see which users are logged in. probably many pi users as we all use the same name. you can also type `who` to get a more detailed list with ip addresses of the users currently logged in (thanks Philipp).
 * browse around and see what happens. experiment. create some files (`mkdir`, `touch`, `pico`), download files others made (`scp`).
 * open a new terminal window and type: `scp pi@92.229.62.95:/home/pi/test/udkSSHtest.txt ~/Documents/` to copy the file udkSSHtest.txt to your documents folder.